Updated: Dec 12, 2022

 Receiving a Notice of Right to Sue.
 The organization will conduct an investigation and review all relevant details about your situation after receiving your bill.
 When the investigation is over, the department will give you a notice of your right to sue.

 Before an investigation closes out, you may request the documentation.
 Only if the EEOC suspects it will not be able to close your case within the allotted timeline will it give it to you.
 Once your request is received, the DFEH will give it to you.
 Your case will not be heard if you want to file a complaint before getting the notice.
 You will make a lawsuit against your employer once you receive your right to sue notice.

 When is Your Employer Liable of Workplace Sexual Harassment?

-The role of the harasser in the business or workplace, as well as the type of abuse you encountered, determine if the employer may be held legally liable for sexual harassment.
+The role of the harasser in the business or workplace and the type of abuse you encountered determine if the employer may be held legally liable for sexual harassment.

 Your employer may or may not be responsible if any of the following situations related to your sexual assault claim: